Class Tournaments

 3.1.
 The class system

-There are five classes, counted from 1 (highest), to 5 (lowest).
-Each player belongs to one, and only one class.
+There are five classes, counted from 1 (highest), to 5 (lowest)), plus an extra-class for the better class 1 players.

-The Initial class is assigned according to the players rating (only rated players can join), with the following rating limits:
+The Initial class of a player is determined according to the players rating (only rated players can join), with the following rating limits:

 - Class 1 (rating >2100)